opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

     By default, the USB cam node publishes images on `/image_raw` and the RGB input nodes subscribe to this topic if not provided with an input topic argument.
     As explained for each node below, you can modify the topics via arguments, so if you use any other node responsible for publishing images, **make sure to change the input topic accordingly.**

+3. _(Optional for nodes with [audio input](#audio-input) or [audiovisual input](#rgb--audio-input))_

+    For basic usage and testing, the toolkit's ROS2 that use audio as input are set up to expect input from a basic audio device using the default package `audio_common`  which is installed with OpenDR.
+You can run the audio node in a new terminal:
+    ```shell
+    ros2 run audio_capture audio_capture_node
+    ```
+    By default, the audio capture node publishes audio data on `/audio` and the audio input nodes subscribe to this topic if not provided with an input topic argument.
+    As explained for each node below, you can modify the topics via arguments, so if you use any other node responsible for publishing audio, **make sure to change the input topic accordingly.**

 ---

 ## Notes